raim/segmenTools/README.md

 average probe data for features with multiple probes
 * `gff2tab` parses a GFF file into tabular format, including collection of attributes into data columns

+## TODO

+* in segmenTier, handle 0-valued rows or 0-var rows better
+* in segmenTools, clusterCluster add fields for statistical corrections